PattMayne/storymachine-pwv/README.md

 * load level
 * display graphs
 * Change levels
-* Create new objects (beats, values, value changes, etc)
+* Create new objects (beats, values, value changes, etc) on the screen.

+* Load python data more smoothly on cards page
+* Load python data more smoothly on edit page
+* Load python data more smoothly on graph page